Hirdyansh9/Re-Identification-in-a-Single-Feed/Approach2/README.md

 * **Unique ID Management**: This is a key improvement over Approach 1.
     * The system uses central sets (`assigned_team1_ids`, `assigned_team2_ids`) to maintain a persistent record of all IDs ever assigned.
     * A dedicated function, `assign_new_player_id`, finds the first available ID within the correct numerical range (1-10 for Team 1, 11 for GK1, etc.), ensuring no duplicates are ever created.
 * **Full-Body Re-Identification**: While classification relies on the kit color, the re-identification of lost players uses an HSV histogram of the **entire bounding box**.
+Hungarian algorithm (scipy.optimize.linear_sum_assignment) is used to find the most likely one-to-one matches between the set of newly appeared players and the set of recently lost players.
 This provides a richer feature set for matching players who reappear in the frame.

 ### Outcomes: